Search Engine Optimisation (SEO) and Social Media Optimisation (SMO) Services

 In short, we will do our very best to ensure that your website says the right things to the right people and gets noticed for the right reasons.

 The most effective way to proceed would be to agree an ongoing package of services with us, whereby we carry out a little of each of the above listed services each month, starting with the most important to your business, whatever that is shown to be after an initial review.
-Thus at £20ph, you can decide what your budget should be and then we will let you know how we are getting on during a monthly meeting (by phone, Skype or in person as appropriate).
+Thus at £35ph, you can decide what your budget should be and then we will let you know how we are getting on during a monthly meeting (by phone, zoom or in person as appropriate).
 You can make the changes we deem necessary if you wish, or we can do them for you - whatever suits you best.
-The SEO and SMO requirements of every business are unique, but as a very loose and completely generic example, this is what we might do each month for £500pm (25 hours):
+The SEO and SMO requirements of every business are unique, but as a very loose and completely generic example, this is what we might do each month for £750pm (25 hours):

 - Review and consideration of up to eight pages for SEO and usability effectiveness (2hrs)